i2p/i2p.i2p/installer/resources/checklist.md

 1. See branch i2p.android.base for build instructions

-2. Upload to Google Play, F-Droid, and website
+2. Upload to Google Play, f-droid.i2p.io, f-droid.org, and website

 3. Announce on Twitter